redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### getToken Options

 Options in method `getToken(options?)` is of type [AuthRequest](https://pub.dev/documentation/msal_js/latest/msal_js/AuthRequest-class.html).
-By default, method `getToken` will be called with scope `[]` which would result in `openid` and `profile` being added as described above.
-Furthermore, because Azure Active Directory apply [incremental consent](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/resources-and-scopes.md#dynamic-scopes-and-incremental-consent) we can extend our permissions.
-In example below we extend permissions by including `Mail.Read` to the scope, which extends the previous login scope example.
+By default, `getToken` will be called with scope `['openid', 'profile']`.
+As Azure Active Directory apply [incremental consent](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/resources-and-scopes.md#dynamic-scopes-and-incremental-consent), we can extend the permissions from the login example by including another scope, for example `Mail.Read`.

 ```js
 await getToken({